 Prepare RV & Travel Trailer for Shipping

-Following these simple steps will help make sure that there are no safety incidents or delays during your RV or travel trailer transport.
+Following these simple steps will help make sure that there are no safety incidents or delays during your RV transport.

-Trailer Wheels & Axles: Inspect the wheels and axles on your trailer for proper lubrication.
+Check your trailer lights to ensure they are working properly. ( brake, turn, clearance, license plate etc.) Trailer Wheels & Axles: Inspect the wheels and axles on your trailer for proper lubrication.
 It is recommended that bearings, bearing seals and bearing cups on a trailer be greased every 12 months or 12,000 miles.

-Trailer Hitch: All trailers have a designated hitch type depending on their gross trailer weight.
+All trailers have a designated hitch type depending on their gross trailer weight.
 It is important that your trailer have the proper hitch type to safely tow.

 Disable your trailer’s power supply.

 Gas tanks, propane tanks, ammunition or any possible dangerous materials should be removed prior to transport.
 Our carriers can be fined if such items are found inside trailer while in transport.

 We walk you through the entire RV transport process.
 Stress-free solutions no matter what your shipment needs are.